-The Girls Tinker Academy is a two-week program designed to engage and inspire middle school students in Maker activities to encourage the exploration and development of technical, mathematical, and artistic abilities.
+Tinker Academy is designed to engage and inspire middle school students in Maker pedagogy to encourage the exploration and development of technical, mathematical, and artistic abilities.
 The hands-on sessions introduce participants to coding, modeling, crafting, sewing and building.

-To be eligible for the Girls Tinker Academy, students must:
+To be eligible for the Tinker Academy applicants must:

-To be considered for participation, the following must be submitted:
+To be considered for participation, all online forms and recommendations must be completed: